thinkshout/thinkshout/_case_studies/uchi.md

     section-description: |
       We simplified the design and user interface, and restructured the program pages to be more microsite-like.
 We also built out related content blocks on these pages so relevant blogs and events populate based on the page the user is currently browsing.
 Additionally, we created sticky call to action blocks that appear for first-time visitors.
 These blocks can easily be moved to any page and customized by the University of Chicago web team.

-      The University of Chicago team wanted to tell a story with The Graham School’s new home on the web, so we built out a persistent timeline visible on each page to illustrate the school’s rich history as an academic institution.
+      The University of Chicago team wanted to tell a story with The Graham School’s new home on the web, so we built out a timeline to illustrate the school’s rich history as an academic institution.
 Related content and events all tied into the vision for a seamless, vibrant educational experience.

   - section-image: "/assets/images/work/uchi/UCHI-timeline.png"
     section-image-alt: "Snapshot of the University of Chicago's timeline"